Skip to main content

 Frequently Asked Questions

 C16 and C24 are strength classes for softwood structural timber.
 C16 has a bending strength of 16 N/mm² and is used for light framing.
 C24 has a bending strength of 24 N/mm² and is used for heavier structural applications.
 The grade indicates the timber has been tested and certified to meet specific strength, stiffness, and density requirements for safety in construction.
+In many European and UK-influenced markets, C24 is the standard for floor joists and roof members, while C16 is still perfectly acceptable for non-critical studwork and lintels over small openings.

 Never use regular timber for structural applications.
 Structural timber is stress-graded, has controlled moisture content, and is certified for specific load capacities.
 Regular timber may have hidden defects, inconsistent strength, and unsuitable moisture levels that can compromise structural integrity.
 Building codes require graded structural timber for all load-bearing applications.
+Even if a piece of ungraded timber happens to be strong enough, the lack of traceable certification means it won't satisfy building control requirements, which can hold up project sign-off.

 Look for stamped markings indicating grade (C16, C24, etc.), species, moisture content, mill number, and certification body.
 Structural timber typically has visible ink stamps or branded marks along its length.
 The stamps provide traceability and verification that the timber meets required standards.
 Always check for these markings before purchasing for structural use.
+Marks are usually repeated every meter or so along the timber, so if you can't find a stamp, check another face or a different section—sometimes the stamp is on one edge only.

 Properly installed and maintained structural timber can last 50-100+ years.
 The lifespan depends on environmental conditions, treatment level, and maintenance.
 Pressure-treated structural timber for outdoor use typically lasts 25-40 years.
 For indoor applications in controlled environments, structural timber can last indefinitely when protected from moisture, insects, and excessive load stresses.
+Regular inspection of any exposed timber—checking for discoloration, soft spots, or fine dust that might suggest insect activity—is a sensible maintenance habit even in apparently dry buildings.

 Conclusion